Creating a New Model#

 Tip

--> Solution: increase Score Threshold or increase the Cam Exposure value in SETUP > Camera Setup > Cam Exposure
+Problem: Model includes surface texture → Solution: Increase Score Threshold or Cam Exposure value (SETUP > Camera Setup > Cam Exposure)

--> Solution: increase Score Threshold or adjust camera exposure
+Problem: Model includes reflections → Solution: Increase Score Threshold or adjust camera exposure

 14 |